Finite-temperature phase transitions in $S=1/2$ three-dimensional Heisenberg magnets from high-temperature series expansions: Introduction

 \section{Introduction}

-The quantum ferromagnetic Heisenberg model was firstly introduced to explain why certain compounds developed a spontaneous magnetization when cooled below a given temperature (called the critical temperature), even in the absence of an applied magnetic field.
+The quantum Heisenberg model was first introduced to explain why certain compounds developed a spontaneous magnetization when cooled below a given temperature (called the critical temperature), even in the absence of an applied magnetic field.
 Its success in explaining these so-called ferromagnets placed the model at a central spot in the study of quantum magnetism.
-Even though the Mermin-Wagner theorem\cite{Mermin66} precludes the existence of magnetic order at finite temperatures to two-dimensional (2D) systems, real quasi-2D materials often present finite-temperature phase transitions due to remaining 3D correlations\cite{Sengupta03, Yasuda05, Tsirlin12, Tsirlin13}.
-All of these phase transitions belong to the 3D Heisenberg universality class, defined by the symmetry breaking $SU(2) \to U(1)$.
+Since then, a wide variety of three-dimensional (3D) compounds have been investigated, whose interactions can be mostly described by ferro- or antiferromagnetic Heisenberg interactions.
+More often than not, these systems present finite-temperature phase transition to long-range magnetically ordered phases.
+Even in 2D systems, where the Mermin-Wagner theorem \cite{Mermin66} precludes the existence of magnetic order at finite temperatures, materials often present finite-temperature phase transitions due to remaining weak 3D correlations \cite{Sengupta03, Yasuda05, Tsirlin12, Tsirlin13}.
+Many of these phase transitions belong to the 3D Heisenberg universality class, defined by the symmetry breaking $SU(2) \to U(1)$.

 Phase transitions are characterized by the critical temperature $T_c$ and exponents of the singularities present in the thermodynamic functions.
 Obtaining them is thus an important task, and to do so many different methods have been developed.
-In particular, high-temperature series expansions (HTSE) methods such as the Dlog Pad\'e or ratio methods are known to obtain numerically accurate critical temperatures for simple lattices such as the simple cubic (\textit{sc}), body-centered cubic (\textit{bcc}) and face-centered cubic (\textit{fcc})\cite{Baker67, Oitmaa96, Oitmaa04, Oitmaa06, Kuzmin19}.
-More recently the list was expanded with the pyrochlore\cite{Lohmann14}, the diamond\cite{Oitmaa18, Kuzmin19}, and the semi-simple cubic (\textit{ssc})\cite{Kuzmin20} lattices.
-However, for the critical exponents, the results are not so clear.
+In particular, in the ferromagnetic case, high-temperature series expansions (HTSEs) methods such as the Dlog Pad\'e or ratio methods are known to obtain numerically accurate critical temperatures for simple lattices such as the simple cubic (\textit{sc}), body-centered cubic (\textit{bcc}) and face-centered cubic (\textit{fcc}) \cite{Baker67, Oitmaa96, Oitmaa04, Oitmaa06, Kuzmin19}.
+More recently the list was expanded with the pyrochlore \cite{Lohmann14}, the diamond \cite{Oitmaa18, Kuzmin19}, and the semi-simple cubic (\textit{ssc}) \cite{Kuzmin20} lattices.
+However, for the critical exponents, the results are not so precise.